gregstula/quick-snake/README.md

 This game is challenging off the bat.
 It has one difficulty mode: Hard.
 If you lose you're back to your shell prompt.

 ### Vertical movement vs Hortizontal movemnt ###
 In every text based sake game I've tried vertical movement is faster than horizontal movement.
 This is because lines in a terminal are more spaced than columns.
-The nature of ASCII character ratios sometimes makes this difficult to notice.
-Instead of dealing with this issue with ASCII optical illusions, I used unicode square characters to make the nature of terminal coordinates explicit.
-Then, I simply normalized the vertical travel speed.
-The result is smooth controls and a natural accordian effect.
+This problem is especially difficult because line spacing can be changed in most terminal emulators.
+I decided to use unicode square characters to make the nature of terminal coordinates explicit and to create a nice according effect.
+Then, I simply normalized the vertical travel speed so that it was proportiantate to the default terminal line spacing.
+The result is smooth controls on most terminal emulators.

 # License #